justinmeiners/efficient-programming-with-components/10_binary_counter.md

 Our goal is basically to become eager.
 Whenever elements are ready to be paired together, we want to pair and compare them.

-So if we store only the winner at each level, we never need to store `log(n)` things.
+So if we store only the winner at each level, we only need to store `log(n)` things.
 We can define the **power** of each element to be the number of games they have played.